Preventive medicine · Dogs and cats

 Gentle, kind handling

-We favour minimal, respectful restraint techniques.
-No rough handling: every gesture is designed to maintain your pet's trust.
+Minimal, respectful restraint.
+No rough handling: every gesture is meant to keep your pet's trust.

 Positive reinforcement

-Treats, encouragement, breaks as needed: we turn the visit into a positive experience so your pet isn't afraid of the next one.
+Treats, encouragement, breaks as needed: we turn the visit into a positive experience, so the next one is less frightening.

-Soothing pheromone diffusers (Feliway for cats, Adaptil for dogs), separate waiting areas and a quiet atmosphere to reduce anxiety before you even enter the exam room.
+Soothing diffusers (Feliway for cats, Adaptil for dogs), separate waiting areas and a quiet atmosphere from the moment you arrive.

 Anxiety management plan

-For very stressed pets, we can consider anxiolytic supplements or light pre-visit medication.
+For very stressed pets, we can consider calming supplements or light pre-visit medication.
 Just ask when booking.

 Frequently asked questions

 Yes.
-Many problems (dental, skin/ears, weight, pain/mobility) develop without visible signs at first.
-Animals often mask discomfort by instinct.
+Many problems (dental, skin and ears, weight, pain and mobility) develop without visible signs at first, and animals often mask discomfort by instinct.
 The exam enables early detection and targeted advice, before treatment options narrow.

 If no vaccines are due, why come in?